Frequently Asked Questions

 I can provide counseling to those who live in Ohio or Indiana and am licensed in both.

-All sessions are 50 minutes long.
+Between 50-60 minutes.
 I can provide longer or intensive sessions ranging from 1-3 hours per client request.

 Whether you are coming in for couples counseling, individual counseling, or EMDR, the first session is a time to get to know one another and make sure it feels like a good fit going forward.
 We will cover some of the brass tacks of the counseling process and discuss your history.
 I tend to ask a few more questions about family history, because the families we come from have such a huge impact on how we engage in different parts of our lives.